PopovEvgeniy/bird2d/readme.txt

 License

-Bird 2D is distributed under a Zlib license.
+Bird 2D is distributed under a zlib license.

 Features